Images

 Design and build

 With the Sealion 7, BYD says that it's taken the 'Ocean' design language previously seen on its Dolphin and Seal models and adapted it to 'a sporty SUV body style'.
 Which means that this car wants to be a luxury mid-sized Coupe-SUV, like say, a better Volkswagen ID.5 or an Audi Q6 Sportback e-tron.
 At the side, a crisp crease rising along the flanks creates a dual waistline and there's a muscular haunch over the rear wheel.
 Black cladding around the wheel arches adds the required crossover vibe.
-And at 4,830mm in length, it's quite a substantial thing (10mm longer than the Seal saloon).
+And at 4,830mm in length, it's quite a substantial thing (30mm longer and 160mm taller than the Seal).

 The pavement presence of the swept-back profile is matched by an angular front featuring BYD's signature 'X-face', with thin Dual U 'floating' LED headlights and prominent air intakes.
 The back has a subtle roof-mounted 'ducktail' spoiler and BYD's usual full-width light bar with 'water-drop- tail lights.
 More important of course is what you can't see, the advanced e-Platform 3.0 EVO underpinnings.

 Inside, the cabin is similar to that of the updated Seal.
 Through the 4-spoke wheel, you view the same digital instrument screen and a head-up display mimicking a virtual 50-inch 'screen' the driver.
 Plus there's a huge 15.6-inch central touchscreen that as usual with BYDs can rather pointlessly rotate to show either portrait or landscape formats.
 Equipment of course is generous, with climate-controlled leather seats front and rear, twin wireless smartphone charging pads in the centre console and a big 2.1 square metre panoramic glass roof.
 Thanks to the generous 2,930mm wheelbase length, there should be space for three adults across the back seat, helped by the fact that the rear roof line is 160mm taller than that of the Seal.
-There's a decently-sized 500-litre boot too.
+There's a decently-sized 520-litre boot too, which grows to 1,789-litres with the rear bench folded).
+Plus you get 58-litres of 'frunk' space beneath the bonnet.

 + More